AdKats/AdKats/README.md

 <h3>A14.
 External Command Settings:</h3>
 <ul>
     <li><b>'AdKatsLRT Extension Token'</b> -
-        Usable with AdKatsLRT - OnSpawn Loadout Enforcer plugin.
+        Usable with AdKatsLRT - On Spawn Loadout Enforcer plugin.
 Once that plugin is purchased, the token can be placed here for automatic install/updates.
     </li>
 </ul>
 <h3>A15.
 VOIP Settings:</h3>